-- You entered the citation number incorrectly
+- You entered the traffic ticket number incorrectly.

-- You must appear before a judge; check to see if your offense requires a court appearance
+- You must appear before a judge; check to see if your offense requires a court appearance.

-- There isn't an account specifying that you owe any money
+- There isn't an account specifying that you owe any money.

 Keep in mind juvenile court payments are not yet available online.

-Once you narrow down the location where you were cited, contact the county court handling your traffic ticket if paying online isn't an option.
+Once you narrow down the location where you were cited, contact the county court handling your UT traffic ticket if paying online isn't an option.
 Inquire about payment options (by mail, in person, etc.) and acceptable methods of payment.

-- Take an approved defensive driving course
+- Take an approved defensive driving course in Utah.

-Check Your Driving Record
+Check Your Utah Driving Record

-Once you pay your ticket and check the resulting driving record points, inquire with your auto insurance company on how the violation will affect your rates.
+Once you pay your Utah traffic ticket and check the resulting driving record points, inquire with your auto insurance company on how the traffic violation will affect your rates.
 It's likely you'll see an increase in your car insurance premium the next time you renew your policy.
 Get ahead of the added expense by shopping online to compare auto insurance rates.Other Topics in This Section